-The District is authorized to issue bonds payable from an ad valorem tax to pay for the development and maintenance of recreational facilities if (i) the District duly adopts a plan for the facilities; (ii) the bonds are authorized at an election; (iii) the bonds payable from any source do not exceed 1% of the value of the taxable property in the District at the time of issuance of the bonds, or, in the event the District meets certain conditions, 3% of the value of the taxable property in the District at the time of issuance of the bonds, but in no event in an amount greater than the estimated cost in the plan; (iv) the District obtains any necessary governmental consents allowing the issuance of such bonds; (v) the issuance of the bonds is approved by the Commission in accordance with its rules with respect to same; and (vi) the bonds are approved by the Attorney General of Texas.
+The District is authorized to issue bonds payable from an ad valorem tax to pay for the development and maintenance of recreational facilities if (i) the district duly adopts a plan for the facilities; (ii) the bonds are authorized at an election; (iii) the bonds payable from any source do not exceed 1% of the value of the taxable property in the district at the time of issuance of the bonds, or, in the event the District meets certain conditions, 3% of the value of the taxable property in the District at the time of issuance of the bonds, but in no event in an amount greater than the estimated cost in the plan; (iv) the district obtains any necessary governmental consents allowing the issuance of such bonds; (v) the issuance of the bonds is approved by the Commission in accordance with its rules with respect to same; and (vi) the bonds are approved by the Attorney General of Texas.
 The District may issue bonds for such purposes payable solely from net operating revenues without an election.
-In addition, the District is authorized to levy an operation and maintenance tax to support recreational facilities at a rate not to exceed 10 cents per \$100 of assessed valuation of taxable property in the District, after such tax is approved at an election.
+In addition, the district is authorized to levy an operation and maintenance tax to support recreational facilities at a rate not to exceed 10 cents per \$100 of assessed valuation of taxable property in the district, after such tax is approved at an election.
 Said maintenance tax is in addition to any other maintenance tax authorized to be levied by the District.

-At an election held within the District on November 6, 2012, voters of the District authorized a total of \$2,000,000 in unlimited tax bonds for the purpose of acquiring or constructing recreational facilities, all of which remain unissued, and could authorize additional amounts.
+At an election held within the District on November 6, 2012, voters of the District authorized a total of \$2,000,000 in bonds for the purpose of acquiring or constructing recreational facilities and could authorize additional amounts.
+After the issuance of the Bonds, no unlimited tax bonds for the purpose of recreational facilities will remain authorized but unissued.

 Issuance of bonds for recreational facilities could dilute the investment security for the Bonds.